Jmbac0n/Automation_Scripts/README.md

 USB to Laptop

 # Time Desync Alert
 Obviously should address the hardware issue but my system clock desyncs at random times.
-This script will alert me when that happens.
+This script will alert me when that happens. #

+# Mesh Cable Calculator
+Basic script for calculating the number of cables needed in a mesh topology.
+Originally made when first trying out Python.
+Could technically be used for automation.

+# Email Automation
+Sending emails via Python.
+Primarily useful when set up in an alert capacity.

+# USB Email Alert
+An expansion of the email automation.
+Can send details about a system to an email.
+Ideal to log usage between certain systems or as a security measure if made capable of autorunning when inserted.